Highton

 Highton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Aug 2025, Highton's population is approximately 25,702.
-This figure represents an increase of 1,668 people since the 2021 Census, which reported a population of 24,034.
-The change is inferred from ABS data showing an estimated resident population of 25,611 as of June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 633 persons per square kilometer.
-Highton's growth rate of 6.9% since the 2021 census exceeds the non-metro area average of 5.5%.
-Overseas migration contributed approximately 51.9% of overall population gains during recent periods, with other factors such as interstate migration and natural growth also being positive contributors.
+Highton's population, as of November 2025, is approximately 25,702, reflecting a growth of 1,668 people since the 2021 Census.
+This increase represents a 6.9% rise from the previous population count of 24,034.
+The change is inferred from the ABS estimated resident population of 25,611 in June 2024 and an additional 247 validated new addresses since the Census date.
+This results in a population density ratio of 633 persons per square kilometer, indicating significant space per person and potential for further development.
+Highton's growth rate exceeded that of non-metro areas (6.0%) between 2021 and 2025, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 51.9% to overall population gains during this period, with other factors such as interstate migration and natural growth also being positive contributors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Looking ahead, significant population growth is forecast for Highton, with an expected increase of 7,863 persons by 2041, representing a total increase of 30.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023 with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the area is projected to expand by 7,863 persons, marking a total increase of 30.2% over the 17-year period.

 Frequently Asked Questions - Population